blokadaorg/blokada/About us.md

 * Blokada is free to use.

 * Works well with both unrooted and rooted devices.
-Unrooted devices utilize the VPN API
+Unrooted as well as rooted devices utilize the VPN API, for consistency and easier support if issues occur

 Give Blokada a try today and enjoy surfing the internet without annoying ads.